Parliamentary.ai

 Government Spending

-The bill states that all expenditure incurred by ministers, government officials, or departments in implementing the Act will be funded from money provided by Parliament.
-Specific figures are not provided in the bill itself.
+The bill states that any expenditure incurred by a Minister of the Crown, a government official, or a government department in implementing the act will be paid from public funds.
+No specific figures are provided in the bill itself.

 Groups Affected

-• Owners of qualifying buildings and facilities: They will be responsible for purchasing, installing, maintaining, and ensuring public access to AEDs, potentially incurring costs.
+• Owners of qualifying buildings and facilities: They will be responsible for purchasing, installing, maintaining, and ensuring the accessibility of AEDs, potentially incurring costs.

-• The Public: Will benefit from increased access to life-saving equipment in case of cardiac arrest.
+• The Public: They will benefit from increased access to life-saving equipment in case of a cardiac arrest.

-• Training providers: May see increased demand for their services.
+• Training providers: They may see increased demand for their services.

 Full Text